-- Outdoor Developed Areas, U.S. Access Board - Guidelines that are being developed for Federal parks and areas
+- Outdoor Developed Areas (2014) – Guidelines that are developed for federal parks and areas

-- Recreation Facilities, U. S. Access Board - Requirements for recreation facilities in the ADA and ABA Standards
+- Recreation Facilities – Requirements for recreation facilities in the ADA and ABA Standards

-- Developing Sustainable Park Systems in Oregon - A Component of the 2013-2017 Oregon Statewide Comprehensive Outdoor Recreation Plan, Tim Gallagher, Gallagher Consulting, 06/2012 – Sustainability recommendations for Oregon state and local parks
+- Oregon State Parks: Developing Sustainable Park Systems in Oregon (2012) – A Component of the 2013-2017 Oregon Statewide Comprehensive Outdoor Recreation.
+Sustainability recommendations for Oregon State and local parks.

-- High Performance Landscape Guidelines: 21st Century Parks for NYC, 2011 - A comprehensive, municipal design primer for sustainable parks and open space
+- New York (NY) Parks and Recreation: High Performance Landscape Guidelines: 21st Century Parks for NYC (2011) – A comprehensive, municipal design primer for sustainable parks and open space

 Miscellaneous Design Resources

-- Public Playground Safety Handbook, Publication No. 325, U.S. Consumer Product Safety Commission, November 2010 - Guide to safe playground and playground equipment design
+- U.S. Consumer Product Safety Commission: Public Playground Safety Handbook (2015) – Guide to safe playground and playground equipment design

-- American Sports Builders Association (ASBA) - National organization for builders, designers, and suppliers of materials for tennis courts and other athletic facilities.
-Publications available for purchase and download
+- American Sports Builders Association (ASBA) – National organization for builders, designers, and suppliers of materials for athletic facilities.
+Publications available for purchase and download.

 County and Regional Open Space Programs